adeoyeao/Fylo-18-10/README.md

-# Fylo-18-10
+Landing page: Fylo

-Server side render landing page built in React using Next.js and a custom Express server
+Code and document samples for Huddle, a landing page built with React and Next.js

+Dependencies
+React Hooks: useState for manipulating the UI of controlled inputs.
+Next: Static Site Generation
+Express: Server Framework
+Mongoose: Connecting to MongoDB database to store emails for the newsletter subscription.

+Version 1.0.0